Ultra-high permeable phenine nanotube membranes for water desalination: Results and Discussions

 We now investigate the effect of hydrostatic pressure gradients on the water flow rate (or flux) and on the percentage (\%) of salt rejection (Fig. \ref{fig3}).
 We find that the net water-flow rates across both PNT and PNT(H) membranes increase linearly with the applied pressure gradient (Fig. \ref{fig3}c).
 The water flow rate at each applied pressure is significantly lower for the PNT membrane, compared to the membrane made of PNT(H).
 This is due to the bulky t-Bu groups present at the entrances of PNT.
 We also estimate the effective water permeability normalized by the membrane area and applied pressure and compare the performance of PNT membrane with other existing membranes for water filtration in terms of the so-called permeability–selectivity trade-off (Fig. \ref{fig3}f).
 The water permeability for the PNT(H) membrane is 72 liter/cm$^2$/day/MPa.
 In contrast, permeability reduces to 6 liter/cm$^2$/day/MPa for the PNT membrane.
 Most of the commercialized RO membranes like MFI zeolite, Seawater RO, Nanofiltration etc. has a permeability in the range of $10^{-6}$ to $10^{-1}$ liter/cm$^2$/day/MPa.
-The permeability of PNT membranes is order of magnitude higher than all these existing technologies\cite{8}.
+The permeability of PNT membranes is order of magnitude higher than these existing technologies\cite{8}.
 The water flux through a semi-permeable membrane depends mainly on its porous nature and the amount of void area enclosed as well as the mobility of water inside the nanopore.
 We find that the water flux through the PNT membrane is very high compared to other conventional membranes.
 We believe this is mainly due to the presence of large void area of PNT membrane.
-Also, CNTs having diameters 10.85 Å (corresponding to charility (8,8)) and lower can successfully reject all ions\cite{12}.
-In contrast, PNTs having a larger diameter (corresponding to charility (9,9)) can reject all ions and at the same time give rise to higher water permeation.
+It is worth mentioning that CNTs having diameters 13.56 Å (corresponding to charility (10,10)) and lower can successfully reject all ions\cite{12,salt}.
+In contrast, PNTs having a diameter 12.2 Å (corresponding to charility (9,9)) can reject all ions which makes PNT less efficient than CNTs.
+Several other Carbon nanotube based nanomaterils has also higher permeability than CNTs\cite{yan2017graphene,li2018highly}.
 Furthermore, in this study, we take the width of the membrane as 5 nm.
 The water flux can also be increased by reducing the membrane thickness\cite{AHN20121551}.
 However this affects the mechanical stability of the membrane under an applied pressure.
 One can, however, achieve a higher mechanical stability by using similar technology employed in conventional RO plants where any water filtration membrane supported by a polysulfone layer\cite{8}.
 Note that, we have employed in our simulations a wide range of hydrostatic pressures (in the range of 5--400 MPa) which cover the operating pressure of most of the RO plants ($\sim$ 5--10 MPa)\cite{8}.
 Since the water flow rates for both PNT and PNT(H) membranes increase linearly with the applied pressure, our results also can be extrapolated any pressure regime.
+It should be noted that energy consumption by the membranes in the RO stage is approaching the thermodynamic minimum.
+It is pre-treatment, fouling, concentration polarisation etc that are the issues in terms of energy consumption.
+Novel membrane materials are not likely to reduce the energy consumption of RO.
+Furthermore, in water desalination, improved cleaning and fouling resistance of membranes are also important aspects to consider.
+It is impossible to address these issues from numerical calculations or molecular dynamics simulations.
+Also, we cannot completely rule out the quantum effect on the structure and dynamics of water inside the nanoporins which effects the water permeation rates.